Supported Wage System (SWS)

 • ensure the job under consideration is covered by an industrial instrument or legislative provision that permits employment under the SWS provisions

-• check that the job being offered is for a minimum of eight hours per week.
+• check that the job being offered is for a minimum of eight hours per week (note this only applies if the employee is in open employment).

 If you are a new employee, your employer or service provider may make an application.

-For more information about the SWS refer to the Overview of the Supported Wage System or the SWS Handbook, or contact the Department of Social Services Assessment Team on 1800 065 123 or speak to a JobAccess Adviser on 1800 464 800.
+For more information about the SWS refer to the SWS Handbook and Assessment Guidelines, or contact the Department of Social Services Assessment Team on 1800 065 123 or speak to a JobAccess Adviser on 1800 464 800.

 Last updated: